Differences in application and methods of weld seam calculation

 • With nominal stresses and local stresses

-• Examples with different tools (FKM inside ANSYS, Limit and MDESIGN weld)
+• Examples with various tools (FKM inside ANSYS, Limit and MDESIGN weld)

 • Evaluation groups according to ISO 5817 steel (ISO 10042 aluminum alloys)